PhotoboothProject/photobooth/docs/faq/index.md

 Yes it is.

-If you're able to capture a picture via `raspistill` / `libcamera-still` from terminal you're good to go!
+If you're able to capture a picture via `raspistill` / `libcamera-still` / `rpicam-still` from terminal you're good to go!

-You need to allow the webserver to use `raspistill` / `libcamera-still`.
+You need to allow the webserver to use `raspistill` / `libcamera-still` / `rpicam-still`.
 You need add the webserver user to video group and reboot once:

 ```sh
 sudo gpasswd -a www-data video